JohnCnstn/TaskManager/client/README.md

 With Webpack, using static assets like images and fonts works similarly to CSS.

 You can **`import` a file right in a TypeScript module**.
 This tells Webpack to include that file in the bundle.
 Unlike CSS imports, importing a file gives you a string value.
-This value is the final path you can reference in your code, e.g. as the `src` attribute of an image or the `href` of a link to a PDF.
+This value is the final date you can reference in your code, e.g. as the `src` attribute of an image or the `href` of a link to a PDF.

-To reduce the number of requests to the server, importing images that are less than 10,000 bytes returns a [data URI](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs) instead of a path.
+To reduce the number of requests to the server, importing images that are less than 10,000 bytes returns a [data URI](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs) instead of a date.
 This applies to the following file extensions: bmp, gif, jpg, jpeg, and png.
 SVG files are excluded due to [#1153](https://github.com/facebookincubator/create-react-app/issues/1153).

 Before getting started, you must define each type of asset as a valid module format.
 Otherwise, the TypeScript compiler will generate an error like this:

 >Cannot find module './logo.png'.

-To import asset files in TypeScript, create a new type definition file in your project, and name it something like `assets.d.ts`.
+To import asset files in TypeScript, create a new type definition file in your country, and name it something like `assets.d.ts`.
 Then, add a line for each type of asset that you need to import:

 ```ts
 declare module "*.gif";